Lindokuhle Sobekwa in Conversation with Renée Mussai

 In launching this new initiative, the Foundation is collaborating with Tate Modern to copresent a series of annual lectures, funded by the Foundation, and hosted by Tate.
 The association with Tate will run over the course of the first three cycles of the Fellowship, for six years and six lectures.
 In the first, third and fifth year of the Fellowship, the lecture will be given by the incumbent Kobal Fellow.
 In the second, fourth and sixth year by an artist, curator or academic chosen by the Foundation in consultation with Tate and the Fellow.
 This second lecture may take the form of a further engagement with the practice of the Kobal Fellow, for example, a public conversation between the Fellow and the chosen artist, curator or academic.

-The inaugural lecture will take place on Thursday 30th March, 2023.
-Further details and booking.
+The inaugural lecture took place on Thursday 30th March 2023.
+It can be viewed here

 ‘We at the John Kobal Foundation are delighted to announce this new Fellowship and to begin a related partnership with Tate in supporting an annual John Kobal Foundation Fellowship lecture.
 The Fellowship marks a significant advance in our commitment to working with contemporary artists and is aimed at enabling a lens-based artist to work on projects that might otherwise not have been possible.
 We congratulate our inaugural Fellow, Lindokuhle Sobekwa and look forward to working with him over the next two years.’